Bangladesh suppliers to H&M, Next lay off workers after wage protests

 “During the protests, I came to work everyday.
 And I was never involved in any rampage or wrongdoing,” she said.
 “My name and my fellow workers’ names were included because we had tried to form a union.”

-A senior official in Bangladesh’s Ministry of Labor and Employment declined to comment on the layoffs.
+A senior official in Bangladesh’s Ministry of Labour and Employment declined to comment on the layoffs.

 Union leaders said three manufacturers - Crony Group, East West Industrial Park Ltd and Metro Knitting & Dyeing Mills Ltd - had laid off workers.